Metahemeralism/wimby-pred/README.md

 ## Results
 - The Random Forest model predicts Alcaraz to win the Wimbledon 2025 final.
 - Model test accuracy is printed in the notebook.
-- All 100 decision trees are visualized in the images folder.
+- All 100 decision trees are visualised in the images folder.

-## License
+## Licence
 MIT